andrewwillmott/arg-spec/README.md

 they should bind to, and their description.
 The same specification can also be used to generate documentation, either as a help string, or even in html format.

+It is available either as a classic single-header library, in `ArgSpec.h`, or more classic library files, `ArgSpec.hpp` and `ArgSpec.cpp`.
+The single header is just the two library files concatenated together.
+Because typical use is to only be included in main.cpp, the default is to include the implementation, and you should #define `ARG_SPEC_NO_IMPL` if you don't want this.

 The `ArgSpec` class handles bools, ints, floats, strings, enums, vectors of any of these, and repeated arguments.
 It also handles optional arguments, error detection, and help.

 Here's a simple example:

+    #include "ArgSpec.h"

+    ...

     enum { kSlotPresent, kFlagPresent };